 Bethany Laurence joined Nolo as a legal editor in 1997.
 She holds a law degree from University of California, Hastings College of the Law, a B.A. degree from Boston University (Phi Beta Kappa, magna cum laude), and is a member of the California State Bar.
 Beth is the editor for Nolo's Disability Law Center and the Social Security and Medicare Center and edits Nolo's Guide to Social Security Disability, The Complete IEP Guide, Social Security, Medicare, and Government Pensions, Long-Term Care and California's Workers' Compensation.
 Beth also answers readers' disability-related questions on Nolo's Disability Blog.
 Beth has also combined her legal and financial expertise to edit many Nolo small business books and online software applications over the years.
 She is a coauthor of Business Buyout Agreements: Plan Now for Retirement, Death, Divorce or Owner Disagreements, Save Your Small Business: 10 Crucial Strategies to Survive Hard Times or Close Down & Move On, Bankruptcy for Small Business Owners: How to File for Chapter 7, and Nolo's Online LLC.
 Before joining Nolo, Beth created legal online and CD-ROM products at CCH, Inc. (a division of Wolters Klewer, Inc.).
 Over the last decade she has been active on the board of directors of several local environmental and educational nonprofit organizations.

 John McCurley is a legal editor at Nolo, focusing on DUI and driving law.
 He has a degree in engineering physics from U.C.
 San Diego and completed law school at the University of Francisco School of Law.
 Before joining Nolo, John practiced criminal defense and juvenile dependency law, primarily doing writs and appeals.
-He has four published appellate victories: In re Juarez (2010) 182 Cal.App.4th 1316, K.F. v.
+He's an appellate law specialist (certified by the State Bar of California Board of Legal Specialization) and has four published appellate victories: In re Juarez (2010) 182 Cal.App.4th 1316, K.F. v.
 Superior Court (2014) 224 Cal.App.4th 1369, People v.
 Hill (2015) 236 Cal.App.4th 1100 (co-counsel), and In re Bianca S. (2015) 241 Cal.App.4th 1272.
 John maintains a small private practice in San Diego (see www.mccurleylaw.com).

 Micah Schwartzbach joined Nolo’s editorial staff in 2013.
 Beforehand, he practiced primarily criminal defense law, specializing in research and writing.
 As Nolo's Managing Editor, he oversees content on Nolo.com and affiliated websites.
 He also writes and edits content across a range of practice areas.
 Micah earned his B.A. from the University of California, Davis, where he graduated with highest honors, and his J.D. from the University of California, Hastings College of the Law, where he graduated cum laude.